solidusio/solidus/guides/configuration.md

 If your desired change in behaviour can be accomplished with one of the configuration options available here (see the full list in [our YARD docs for the `Spree::AppConfiguration` class](http://docs.solidus.io/Spree/AppConfiguration.html), you should do this.
 These are tested options that allow you to implement complex behaviour with little effort and well-tested code.

-## Installing extensions

-The Solidus ecosystem is rich in extensions that modify Solidus' behaviour.
-The extensions are distributed as Gems, so it's often as easy as adding the extension to your Gemfile and running an install generator.
-Sometimes, however, the extension needs more work, such as adding custom configuration in its own initializer.
-Please refer to the individual extension's README file.

-We maintain an [extensions compatibility matrix](http://extensions.solidus.io/).
-This is a good starting point for finding out which extensions are available and whether they work with your chosen Solidus version.